arielm/chronotext-gtest/README.md

 $RUN_TEST -DPLATFORM=android
 $RUN_TEST -DPLATFORM=emscripten
 ```
-This will build a test, and run it on the relevant platforms.
+This will build and run a couple of C++ tests on the relevant platforms.